Skip to Content

 When your Labrador suddenly stops eating his kibble, it could be because the food is causing him some pain in his mouth.
 It might result from gum disease, an abscess, or a damaged tooth.

-If that’s the case, try adding warm water to his food to make it soft or temporarily switch over to some soft food and have his mouth checked over at the vet.
+If that’s the case, try adding warm water to his food to make it soft, or temporarily switch over to some soft food and have his mouth checked over at the vet.

-How to Get Your Labrador Eating
+How to Get Your Labrador Eating Again

-So, now that you have some ideas about why your Lab isn’t eating, it’s time to make some changes to see if you’re right!
 You may have decided to see if your dog’s current food is the problem by switching to a new diet or feeding style.
 But first;

 Check Out This Cool Animated Video on 7 Ways to Get Your Dog to Eat…